Net Neutrality WA: Despite Net Neutrality being cast away in the United States, it’s still law in Washington.

 Not the rent, really: Richard Florida says that high housing prices shouldn’t be the blame for falling fertility rates amongst younger Americans.

 Bezos thuggery: Depending upon where Amazon’s second headquarters ends up, their employees could wind up unknowingly paying taxes to their employer.

 Cowardly engineers: To reject lower street speeds in Portland, Oregon’s highway department cited high speeds as a reason not to.

-It’s the rent, stupid: The high cost of housing is the significant driver for homelessness growth, a study concludes.
+It’s the rent: The high cost of housing is the significant driver for homelessness growth, a study concludes.